-Students enrolled in the Master of Divinity or Master of Arts (Religion) degree programs may concentrate in Black Church Studies (BCS) by completing four courses from the BCS curriculum.
+Students enrolled in the Master of Divinity, Master of Arts (Religion) or Master of Arts in Marriage and Family Therapy degree programs may concentrate in Black Church Studies (BCS) by completing four courses from the BCS curriculum.
 In addition, students will be required to take three weekend intensive seminars.
-Upon graduation, Seminary students will receive both a master's diploma and a Certificate in Black Church Studies.
+Upon graduation, students will receive both a master's diploma and a Certificate in Black Church Studies.